A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Method

-During Stage-I adaptation, we freeze the patch embedding layer and keep the early transformer blocks fixed, while updating the deeper layers to specialize the representation for facial expression recognition.
-In the final setting, the first eight transformer blocks are frozen.
-This partial fine-tuning strategy preserves strong generic visual priors while still allowing high-level facial semantics to adapt to the expression domain.

-To provide stronger task-oriented supervision during adaptation, we attach a training-only MoE classifier to the DINOv2 feature $u$.
-The MoE head contains a router and multiple expert branches.
-The normalized feature is fed into the router to generate sample-dependent expert weights:
+To provide stronger task-oriented supervision during visual adaptation, a mixture-of-experts (MoE) classifier is attached to the DINOv2 output feature $\mathbf{u}$.
+The MoE head consists of a router and $M$ expert branches.
+The normalized feature $\mathrm{LN}(\mathbf{u})$ is fed into the router to generate the sample-dependent routing weights $\boldsymbol{\alpha} \in \mathbb{R}^{M}$ over the experts:

-where $R(\cdot)$ denotes the routing function and $\alpha \in \mathbb{R}^{M}$ is the routing weight over $M$ experts.Each expert is implemented as an MLP-based transformation.
-The expert outputs are aggregated by weighted summation:
+where $R(\cdot)$ denotes the routing function.
+Each MoE expert is implemented as an MLP-based transformation.
+Let $\mathbf{e}_m$ denote the output of the $m$-th expert, where $m = 1, \dots, M$.
+The expert outputs are aggregated by a weighted summation:

-The final logits are then produced by a normalization--dropout--linear classification layer:
+Then, the expression recognition logits $\boldsymbol{\ell}$ are produced by a normalized dropout linear classification layer: